caseywatts/caseywatts.github.io/_posts/2013-07-09-service_now_tips_revised.md

 <img src="{{site.url}}/assets/images/SN-CalendarViewOpen.png" class="righty">
 - Service Now can display all of a ticket's updates on a calendar view.
 - You can also filter what is displayed, choosing the different types of updates you want to see.
+- This isn't a feature that's often useful in everyday work, but it really helps to figure out when things happened in a long ticket.
 - Access the calendar view by going to `History => Calendar` after right clicking on the top blue bar of a ticket.
-- TODO - I don't use it often, but it really helps to figure out what went wrong in a ticket, or what happened when in a long ticket

 <img src="{{site.url}}/assets/images/SN-CalendarViewExample.png" class="righty">